 The Beginning of a “Post-Hype” Comeback

 The Major Leagues weren’t any easier the second time through.
+Not at first anyways.
 In 2018 Giolito logged 173 innings and came away with a ghastly 6.13 ERA (somehow he managed a 10-13 record out of that).
 But in 2019 something clicked that propelled Lucas Giolito to a breakout season, and surprisingly enough, an All-Star Game appearance.
 The name of that something?
 Control.
 In 2019 Giolito nearly halved his BB per 9 rate from 4.7 in 2018 down to 2.9.
-And while the control issues sprung up again early this season, Gilotio seems to have fixed that with only 4 walks over his last 21 innings.
+And while the control issues sprung up again early in 2020, Gilotio brought that down to a respectable 3.5 walks per 9 by the end of the season.